carbon-language/carbon-lang/llvm/docs/LangRef.rst

 the first argument to ``terminatepad`` specifies what function the personality should defer to in order to terminate the program.

-The ``terminatepad`` instruction has several restrictions:

--  A terminate block is a basic block which is the unwind destination of an exceptional instruction.
--  A terminate block must have a '``terminatepad``' instruction as its first non-PHI instruction.
--  There can be only one '``terminatepad``' instruction within the terminate block.
--  A basic block that is not a terminate block may not include a '``terminatepad``' instruction.
+The ``terminatepad`` instruction is both a terminator and a "pad" instruction, meaning that is always the only non-phi instruction in the basic block.

 Example:
 """"""""